Ghulam Muhammad Chattha

-Ghulam Muhammad Chattha was a Punjabi Muslim chief of the Chattha clan.
+Ghulam Muhammad Chattha (Punjabi: غلام محمد چٹھہ) was a Punjabi Muslim chief of the Chattha clan.
 He succeeded his father Pir Muhammad Chattha.
 He is regarded as the most able Chattha chief.

 Reign

 After Pir Muhammad Chattha's death his son Ghulam Muhammad Chattha inherited the Chattha chieftaincy and the hatred of Sukerchakias.
 The rivalry was passed down to Mahan Singh and Ghulam Muhammad Chattha.

-Under his leadership the Chathas gained several successes over the Sikhs, in one of which they' captured the famous Bhangi gun, and it at one time looked as if the progress of the Sikh arms had been arrested and their dominion in the Doab annihilated.
+Under his leadership the Chathas gained several successes over the Sikhs, in one of which they captured the famous Bhangi gun, and it at one time looked as if the progress of the Sikh arms had been arrested and their dominion in the Doab annihilated.

 But soon Mahan Singh formed matrimonial alliances with Bhangi misl and besieged Manchar for six months.
-An ill Ghulam Muhammad Chattha offered surrender if he would leave for Mecca in safety but the Chattha chief was shot through the head on Mahan Singh's instigation.
+An ill Ghulam Muhammad Chattha offered surrender if he could leave for Mecca in safety.
+This was initially agreed to, however the Chattha chief was then treacherously shot on Mahan Singh's instigation.